Ivanchenko59/SMD_counter/README.md

 # SMD counter

 ## About project
-  This is my educational project for studying the STM32F103C8T6 microcontroller.
-This device is made to count the number of components in the SMD tape.
+The device is designed to count the number of radio components in the SMD tape.
+The counting is based on an optical principle using an optocoupler.
-  Also, adding the read components to the database on the computer.
+The project was developed as a training project for working with STM32F103 microcontroller peripherals.
+The device uses the basic peripherals such as: GPIO, interrupts,    timers, I2C, ADC, etc. I also used the state machine pattern.
+The firmware is written with CMSIS.
+The circuitry of the device and the PCB were also developed.
+The case was modeled and 3D printed.

   <img src="https://github.com/Ivanchenko59/SMD_counter/blob/master/images/3d_case.png" width = "80%">